daisygunn/la-petite-traveller/README.md

 1. Home/Introduction
 2. Travel Tips 101
-3. Guide for the most recent trip the author has taken, in this case, Sri Lanka
+3. My Last Trip - a Guide for the most recent trip the author has taken, in this case, Sri Lanka
 4. Form to sign up to La Petite Traveller's newsletter

 The business goals for this website are: